 - How can I get a copy of my expungement certificate?

-Payment may be made by money order or cashier’s check made payable to the “State of Hawaii”.
-If the application is submitted in person at the Hawaii Criminal Justice Data Center, cash will be accepted.
+Payment is made by money order or cashier’s check made payable to the “State of Hawaii”.

 465 S. King St. #102

 Honolulu, HI.
 96813